eclipse-vertx/vert.x/core_manual_java.md

       }
     }

-Now, go to the directory where you saved the file and compile it with:

-    javac Server.java -cp $VERTX_HOME/lib/*

-*Where VERTX_HOME is the directory where you installed vert.x*

 Now run it:

-    vertx run Server
+    vertx run Server.java

 The server will now be running.
 Connect to it using telnet:

     telnet localhost 1234

 And notice how data you send (and hit enter) is echoed back to you.

+Notice how you didn't have to first compile the `.java` file to a `.class` file.
+Vert.x understands how to run `.java` files directly - internally doing the compilation on the fly.
+(It also supports running .class files too if you prefer)

 Congratulations!
 You've written your first verticle.

 Every Java verticle must extend the class `org.vertx.java.deploy.Verticle`.
 You must override the `start` method - this is called by Vert.x when the verticle is started.

+### Asynchronous start

+In some cases your Verticle has to do some other stuff asynchronous in its `start()` method, e.g. start other verticles, and the verticle shouldn't be considered started until those other actions are complete.

+If this is the case for your verticle you can implement the asynchronous version of the `start()` method:

+    public void start(final Future<Void> startedResult) {
+      // For example - deploy some other verticle container.deployVerticle("foo.js", new AsyncResultHandler<String>() {
+        public void handle(AsyncResult<String> deployResult) {
+          if (deployResult.succeeded()) {
+            startedResult.setResult(null);
+          } else {
+            startedResult.setFailure(deployResult.cause());
+          }
+        }
+      });
+    }

 ## Verticle clean-up

-Servers, clients and event bus handlers will be automatically closed when the verticle is stopped.
+Servers, clients, event bus handlers and timers will be automatically closed / cancelled when the verticle is stopped.
 However, if you have any other clean-up logic that you want to execute when the verticle is stopped, you can implement a `stop` method which will be called when the verticle is undeployed.

+## The `container` object

+Each verticle instance has a member variable called `container`.
+This represents the Verticle's view of the container in which it is running.

+The container object contains methods for deploying and undeploying verticle and modules, and also allows config, environment variables and a logger to be accessed.

+## The `vertx` object

+Each verticle instance has a member variable called `vertx`.
+This provides access to the Vert.x core API.
+You'll use the Core API to do most things in Vert.x including TCP, HTTP, file system access, event bus, timers etc.

 ## Getting Configuration in a Verticle

+You can pass configuration to a verticle from the command line using the `-conf` option, for example:

+    vertx run some_verticle.rb -conf myconf.json

+The argument to `-conf` is the name of a text file containing a valid JSON object.

+You can also specify this when running a module, for example

+    vertx runmod com.mycompany~my-mod~1.0 -conf myconf.json

-If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available by calling the `getConfig` method on the `container` member variable of the verticle:
+That configuration is available inside your verticle by calling the `config()` method on the `container` member variable of the verticle:

-    JsonObject config = container.getConfig();
+    JsonObject config = container.config();

     System.out.println("Config is " + config);

 The config returned is an instance of `org.vertx.java.core.json.JsonObject`, which is a class which represents JSON objects (unsurprisingly!).
 You can use this object to configure the verticle.

-Allowing verticles to be configured in a consistent way like this allows configuration to be easily passed to them irrespective of the language.
+Allowing verticles to be configured in a consistent way like this allows configuration to be easily passed to them irrespective of the language that deploys the verticle.

 ## Logging from a Verticle

 Each verticle is given its own logger.
-To get a reference to it invoke the `getLogger` method on the container instance:
+To get a reference to it invoke the `logger()` method on the container instance:

-    Logger logger = container.getLogger();
+    Logger logger = container.logger();

     logger.info("I am logging something");